himanshu-himanshu/himanshu-himanshu/README.md

 <hr>
 <p>I love doing creative tasks and the process of developing websites, and to learn different techlogoies as to broden my horizon. :fire: </p>
-<p>Currently a fresher who is looking for the opportunities to give a start to my carrier.</p>
+<p>Currently a fresher who is looking for the opportunities to give a boost 🚀 to my career.</p>
 <hr>

 <h3>:rocket: I’m currently working on: </h3>